Malaise is a general feeling of discomfort, illness, or lack of well-being.

 LONG-TERM (CHRONIC) INFECTIOUS DISEASE

 HEART AND LUNG (CARDIOPULMONARY) DISEASE

 ENDOCRINE or METABOLIC DISEASE

-If you have signs or symptoms of an illness, tests may be ordered to confirm the diagnosis.
+You may have tests to confirm the diagnosis if your provider thinks the problem may be due to an illness.
 These may include blood tests, x-rays, or other diagnostic tests.

 Your provider will recommend treatment if needed based on your exam and tests.

 Reviewed By: Linda J. Vorvick, MD, medical director and director of didactic curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.